-What Are Free Weights?
+What Are Free Weights? (with Video)

 Types of Free Weights

 A common type of free weight is the barbell, which allows you to load weight plates onto the ends and clamp them in place.
-Barbells come in various lengths and can be used for a wide range of exercises, such as the bench press, squats and curls.
-Other types of free weights include dumbbells, kettlebells and medicine balls.
-Some dumbbells and similar free weights are adjustable like barbells, but many are made of solid steel so they are highly durable.
+Barbells come in various lengths and can be used for a wide range of exercises, such as the bench press, back squats, deadlifts and bicep curls.

 Benefits of Free Weights

-According to the American Council on Exercise, training with free weights provide better overall strengthening than using machines because they mimic natural movements.
+According to the American Council on Exercise, training with free weights provides better overall strengthening than using machines because they mimic natural movements.
 Because you are not limited in how you move the weight, many trainers use free weights to help athletes and clients build the muscles they require in their sporting and daily lives.
-Additionally, free weights engage stabilizing muscles throughout your body as you balance the weight, so you become stronger overall and improve your balance at the same time.

 Free Weight Drawbacks

-The same freedom of motion that makes free weights beneficial for strength training also makes them significantly more dangerous than weight machines especially when doing overhead motions.
 The American Council on Exercise points out that learning to isolate a muscle when using free weights to train properly can be difficult without guidance.
-Unless you use slow, controlled movements, you end up swinging the free weights leading to momentum doing most of the work and increasing your risk of injury.
+Unless you use slow, controlled movements, you end up swinging the free weights, leading to momentum doing most of the work and increasing your risk of injury.

 Cost and Maintenance